QuocAnhh/crawl_shopee/README.md

 # Crawl Shopee

-A Python-based web crawler designed specifically for extracting data from the Shopee e-commerce platform.
+A Python-based web scraper for extracting data from Shopee e-commerce platform.

 ## Overview

-This tool allows you to programmatically collect product information, prices, reviews, and other data from Shopee.
-It can be used for price monitoring, market research, competitor analysis, or data collection for machine learning projects.
+This project is designed to crawl and extract data from the Shopee marketplace.
+The tool helps collect product information, prices, reviews, and other relevant data from Shopee's website.

 ## Features

-- Extract product details (name, price, description, etc.)
+- Extract product information from Shopee
+- Handle pagination for comprehensive data collection
+- Manage request headers and cookies to mimic browser behavior
-- Collect product reviews and ratings
+- Process and structure the extracted data
-- Navigate through product categories
-- Filter products by various criteria
-- Export data to multiple formats (CSV)
+- Export data to usable formats

+## Requirements

+- Python 3.10+
+- Required Python packages (install via `pip install -r requirements.txt`):
+  - pandas
+  - selenium
-- Configurable crawling parameters
+  - Genlogin
-- Rate limiting to avoid IP blocks

 ## Installation

-### Prerequisites

-- Python 3.11+

-### Setup

 1. Clone the repository:
    ```bash